TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 4 - Trading Strat/Module 4.1 Moving Average Trend Following.md

 Simple Moving Average is easy to be implemented and understood by traders and effective to smooth a raw price time series.
 However, it gives the same weightings to trade observations with different volume or occurred at different time.

-Volume Weighted Moving Average and Exponentially Weighted Moving Average are enchancement of SMA.
+Volume Weighted Moving Average and Exponentially Weighted Moving Average are enhancement of SMA.

-## Volume Weighted Moving Average
+## 4.1.2 Volume Weighted Moving Average

 Volume Weighted Moving Average (VWMA) highlights the importance of different sizes by weighing based on the volume of each trade.
 Prices with more trading volume get greater weight than prices with fewer trading volume.